TylerYep/wolfbot/README.md

 ## August 2019
 Started working on this project again.
 The main blocker for adding more functionality is the lack of testing I currently have.
 Without solid unit/integration tests, it's really easy to break or change existing functionality silently.
 So, I have decided to begin using Pytest as a framework for writing unit tests for the existing code.
 The test/ folder is intended to follow the folder structure of src/, and will import accordingly.
 To accomplish this change, I had to change many of the imports to explicitly start from src/.

-Additionally, to aid this effort, I have also decided to introduce type annotations for all function declarations, which will make the test writing process a lot easier.
-I use Facebook's Pyre as a fast type checker, which together with Pylint has helped me find and fix a lot of poor design decisions in my code.
+Additionally, to aid this effort, I have also decided to introduce type annotations for all function declarations (return-type and parameter-type annotations), which I believe will make the test writing process a lot easier.
+I decided to use Facebook's Pyre as a fast type checker, which together with Pylint has helped me find and fix a lot of poor design decisions in my code.

 ## July 2019